12 Jem Finch Quotes With Page Numbers And Meaning

 Meaning: This quote from To Kill a Mockingbird emphasizes the importance of family, even if one does not necessarily get along with them.

 Atticus emphasizes that family is an inescapable part of a person’s life.
-And that one should not be too prideful to acknowledge them, no matter how difficult.
+And that one should not be too proud to acknowledge them, no matter how difficult.
 It is important to remember that family is important, even if one does not always see eye-to-eye.

 “If there’s just one kind of folks, why can’t they get along with each other?
 If they’re all alike, why do they go out of their way to despise each other?
 Scout, I think I’m beginning to understand something.
 I think I’m beginning to understand why Boo Radley’s stayed shut up in the house all this time.
 It’s because he wants to stay inside.”